David Lewis (English merchant)

-David Lewis (1823 – 4 December 1885), was a British merchant and philanthropist.
+David Lewis (19 December 1823 – 4 December 1885), was a British merchant and philanthropist.
+The founder of Lewis's department store in Liverpool, in 1879 he conceived the idea of what is claimed to be the world's first Christmas grotto, entitled 'Christmas Fairyland'.
+This first is listed in the Guinness Book of Records.

 Biography

-Lewis was born to a Jewish family in London.
-Settling in Liverpool in 1840, he had by 1856 accumulated enough capital to start his own business as a boys' clothier in Bold street.
-Subsequently, he opened a second establishment; and thereafter he gradually developed one of the largest retail businesses of the kind in England, erecting an establishment of the "Universal Provider" or department store class (Lewis's).
-Similar stores were founded by him in Manchester, Sheffield, and Birmingham.
+Lewis was born in London in 1823, the son of Wolfe Levy, a Jewish merchant.
+Settling in Liverpool in 1840 and changing his surname from Levy to Lewis, he worked for the tailors and outfitters Benjamin Hyam & Co.
+By 1856 he had accumulated enough capital to start his own business as a boys' clothier in Ranelagh Street.
+Subsequently, he opened a second establishment in Bold Street; and thereafter he gradually developed one of the largest retail businesses of the kind in England, erecting an establishment of the "Universal Provider" or department store class (Lewis's).
+Similar stores were founded by him in Manchester, Sheffield, Leeds, and Birmingham.